Gas Prices Affect Americans’ Daily Lives

 As Chairman of the House Judiciary Committee, I held a hearing in May on the NOPEC Act and it was passed out of the Committee in June.
 It is now awaiting a vote in the full House of Representatives.
 In the meantime, a companion version has been introduced in the Senate.

 The NOPEC Act expressly authorizes the Justice Department to pursue antitrust litigation against OPEC members, should it choose to, after considering any relevant foreign policy implications.
-This is Congressman Bob Goodlatte, this legislation will help ensure that OPEC nations are subject to U.S. antitrust law so that they, and not U.S. consumers, are paying the price for their cartel behavior.
+This legislation will help ensure that OPEC nations are subject to U.S. antitrust law so that they, and not U.S. consumers, are paying the price for their cartel behavior.